5egeneral/compendium/_notes/Pixel Mapping in Photoshop.md

 Select the whole image by pressing control + a, and then fill the water layer with black.

 ### Importing patterns
 Open the presets manager and go to the Patterns preset type.
-Load `Patterns.pat`, which can be found in the github releases.
+Load `Patterns.pat`.

 ![Pasted image 20210622023701.png](/assets/img/Pasted%20image%2020210622023701.png#center).